okaybenji/bitbout/README.md

 # BITBOUT
 ### A single-screen, local competitive platformer

 2-4 players duke it out while trying not to fall to their doom.
 Each player has 3 lives and limited HP.
-Last man standing wins!
+Last man or woman standing wins!

 Written with [Phaser](http://github.com/photonstorm/phaser), with [Subpoly](http://github.com/okaybenji/subpoly) for real-time SFX